Practical guide Structures Can board members be paid?

 Can board members be paid?

-Any board member may seek reimbursement for reasonable expense, and most may benefit from any indemnity insurance policy paid for by the organisation.
+Any board member may seek reimbursement for reasonable expenses, and most may benefit from any indemnity insurance policy paid for by the organisation.

 Any non-charity can also pay its board members if (1) it is in the best interests of the organisation to do so, (2) all conflicts of interest are declared and properly managed and (3) there are no restrictions in the organisation’s constitution.
 There are additional limits to payments for CIC board members.